Opportunities in Maine

 The Maine Track’s commitment to the medically underserved is demonstrated by a growing array of volunteer opportunities in the Portland area and beyond.

-Through an interprofessional group called Primary Care Progress, Maine Track students volunteer at a homeless resource center, serving meals and assisting in their various programs.
+Through an interprofessional group called Primary Care Progress, Maine Track students volunteer at the Preble Street Resource Center, serving meals and assisting in their various programs.
 These students also organize events focused on homeless health care, addiction medicine, bias and stigma, and more.

 Students also participate in several other activities designed to promote a health careers pipeline throughout Maine, such as Doc 4 a Day and the Medical Explorers programs run by Maine Medical Center.

 As our Maine Track grows to include the 2nd year curriculum in Maine, we will continue to expand opportunities to address community-identified needs through meaningful and mutually-beneficial partnerships.